 COM Port Redirector (Serial to Ethernet Connector) is a software tool that enables you to redirect up to 500 serial port devices over network (Internet or LAN).
 A single COM port can be accessed by multiple computers in the network, no matter where the port is actually located.
 With COM Port Redirector by Electronic Team there is no problem of working with remote serial devices - be it a modem or any other kind of equipment that uses serial ports for communicating with a PC.
 Remote and virtual serial ports and devices will be treated by your apps as if they were plugged directly into your machine.

 Server listens for incoming connections from clients and redirects local COM ports – either real or virtual – over Ethernet.
 Any application that can initialize outgoing connection to TCP/IP server can be a client.
-A single COM port can be redirected to multiple clients at the same time, and each of them can transmit data to their local serial port, while Serial to Ethernet Connector will gather all the data on the server.
+A single COM port can be redirected to multiple clients at the same time, and each of them can transmit data to their local serial port, while Serial Port Redirector will gather all the data on the server.

 Once a client connection is created, data transmitted by a local serial port is redirected to the remote server over TCP/IP protocol.
 You need to specify the IP address (or the network name) of a remote server and TCP port to connect to, it is not required to install COM Port Redirector on the remote server.
 Once your machine and a remote server are connected, your local serial port will receive all the data sent from the remote end.